Rowing - U.S. women storm to flagship gold

 The dominance of the U.S. women contrasted with the other two Olympic finals of the day, when New Zealand sprinted through the field to grab gold on the line in the men's double sculls while South Africa snatched victory in a thrilling men's lightweight four final.

-"He will be received as a prince or a king," Patience Shikwambana said of the only black rower in the crew, after Ndlovu clambered down the boat to celebrate with his team mates following the three-boat sprint for the line.

-The American women's crew are also likely to receive a hero's welcome following their emphatic win on the course to the west of London which confirmed their dominance of the event.

-Having taken a half a length lead over Canada and the Netherlands in the early stages they had to hold on as their neighbours came back at them before 25,000 roaring fans packed into the course to the west of London.
+In the eight, the American crew took a half a length lead over Canada and the Netherlands in the early stages before holding on as their neighbours came back at them before 25,000 roaring fans packed into the course to the west of London.

 However, they were given an early warning of how difficult it would be to retain their title when they raced Canada in a world cup in Lucerne this year, winning by only 0.03 seconds.